 Until around 1900 a person with disability was usually cared for by their family.
 Many people were disabled by accidents or injuries, in occupations such as in mining or forestry.

 - the Sumner Deaf and Dumb Institution in Christchurch (now the Van Asch Deaf Education Centre), founded in 1880

-- the Jubilee Institute for the Blind (now the Royal New Zealand Foundation of the Blind), which opened in Auckland in 1890.
+- the Jubilee Institute for the Blind (later the Royal New Zealand Foundation of the Blind and now Blind and Low Vision NZ), which opened in Auckland in 1890.

 Many soldiers were disabled in wars, particularly the First World War.
 More than 1,000 New Zealand soldiers had limbs amputated during the war.
 Institutions were set up to care for them and servicemen with other health needs, including shell shock.

 Over time, attitudes to people with disability and how to help them have changed.
 A person with disability used to be seen as needing charity, and were often put into institutions.
 In the 20th century disability became seen as a medical problem to be cured, if possible.
 From the 1970s it was argued that people had impairments rather than disabilities, and that it was other people’s attitudes and the built environment that stopped those with impairments from fully participating in society.
 Many large institutions that cared for disabled people closed, and community care became favoured.